 Dr. Collette Niland, Assistant Dean for the Lundquist College of Business, PhD in Political Science from the University of Wisconsin-Madison, former director and founder of the Social Entrepreneurship Institute at the University of Illinois.

-You will join a community of around 850 residents from many different ethnic and cultural backgrounds, as part of life in the International Hall at the University of London residence hall.
-The hall is located in central London, just minutes from the GEO Centre, the British Museum and the Russell Square Tube station.
+You will join a community of around 850 residents from many different ethnic and cultural backgrounds, as part of life in International Hall, one of the University of London residence halls.
+The hall is located in central London, a short walk from the GEO Centre, the British Museum and the Russell Square Tube station.

 Dates and Deadlines

 If your program has a Priority Deadline, complete all pre-decision application materials by this date to receive a $100 credit toward your program fee.
 Please note, students participating in multiple summer programs are only eligible to receive the $100 credit once.

 Note: this $100 discount does not apply to priority deadlines for SIT programs.

 Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.

 UO students, please refer to the UO Course Equivalency Process and the UO Office of the Registrar Course Equivalency Database.